Bethel House

 The Bethel House is a historic house at Erwin and 2nd Streets in Des Arc, Arkansas.
 It is a 1 1/2-story wood-frame structure, with a side-gable roof and weatherboard siding.
 The front of the house is dominated by a broad cross gable, beneath which is a recessed porch, supported by groups of columns set on fieldstone piers.
-The house was designed by Charles L. Thompson and built in 1918; it is a fine example of small-scale residential architecture Thompson produced.
+The house was designed by Charles L. Thompson and built in 1918; it is a fine example of the small-scale residential architecture Thompson produced.

 The house was listed on the National Register of Historic Places in 1982.